-Later that evening, the East's top seed, the Penguins, host the fourth-seeded Bruins in Game 1 of the Eastern Conference Final (8 p.m.
+Later that evening, the East's top seed, the Pittsburgh Penguins, host the fourth-seeded Bruins in Game 1 of the Eastern Conference Final (8 p.m.
 ET, NBC, CBC, RDS) at Consol Energy Center.

-The Penguins and fourth-seeded Bruins played three one-goal games during the season with Pittsburgh emerging victorious each time.
+These two teams played three one-goal games during the season with Pittsburgh emerging victorious each time.

-It is a series rife with storylines.
+It is also a series rife with story lines.

 This season, the Penguins feature forward Jarome Iginla, who landed in Pittsburgh in controversial fashion around the NHL Trade Deadline.
-The Bruins believed they had consummated a deal to land to Iginla, only to find out the Calgary Flames had made a separate deal with the Penguins that was binding.
+The Bruins believed they had consummated a deal to land to Iginla, only to find out that the Calgary Flames had made a separate deal with the Penguins that was binding.

-The Bruins feature veteran forward Jaromir Jagr, who was a member of the Penguins during their back-to-back title runs two decades ago.
+Meanwhile, the Bruins feature veteran forward Jaromir Jagr, who was a member of the Penguins during their back-to-back title runs two decades ago.
 Jagr, who started the season with the Dallas Stars, was traded to Boston after the Bruins were spurned by Iginla.

 Jagr, by the way, sits at No. 2 for almost every offensive category in Pittsburgh franchise history, sitting right behind the iconic Mario Lemieux, who now owns the Penguins.
-This is the second-straight season Jagr returns to the Steel City as an opponent looking to end his former team's Cup dreams.
+This is the second-straight season that Jagr returns to the Steel City as an opponent, looking to end his former team's Cup dreams.
 In 2012, Jagr was a member of the Philadelphia Flyers team that upset the Penguins in a wild first-round series.